lucabol/CSharpHaskell/Readme.md

 1. I tried to keep the translation as 1:1 as possible.
 2. I used expression bodied members for everything except IO returning function.
 That's a pleasing convention to me.
 3. Things translate rather straightforwardly except for:
-    a.
-Cheated using a simple `struct` instead of a `Record`, but often it is ok to do so.
+    1. Cheated using a simple `struct` instead of a `Record`, but often it is ok to do so.
-    b.
-Needed to use LINQ query syntax to translate more complex expressions, but cannot have lambadas in it.
+    2. Needed to use LINQ query syntax to translate more complex expressions, but cannot have lambadas in it.
-    c.
-Needed to do manual currying (`language-ext` would have beautified that).
+    3. Needed to do manual currying (`language-ext` would have beautified that).
 4. The line count for this example is roughly similar.
 I think that's random.
 Also the C# code 'extends to the right' more.
 5. Notably absent from the code are sum types, which would have been verbose to implement in C#.